What is Brisbane Open House?

 Most buildings do not require bookings, however private homes and some special heritage buildings do require bookings.
 We understand each year the demand for tickets is high, which is why we try and keep the pre-booked buildings to a bare minimum.

-Buildings which require bookings are identified with the text ‘Booking Required’ on the building pages and in the guidebook.
+Buildings which require bookings are identified with the text ‘Booking Required’ on the building website pages and in the printed guidebook.

 Tips for booking: